henrytirla/Solana-Wallet-Address-PNL-Bot/README.md

 Price : 10 SOL

+NB: If you bought the earlier version you can upgrade for 2.5sol.
+Make sure to confirm with proof of your first payment

 ## What you get?
 You get all three versions.
 Automatic, Manual , and Telegram Version + DuneSQL queries Optimised with Dune ApI ( SOL, ETH, BSC).